httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 * The number of active connections through each client may be limited by the number of available TCP client ports, especially if:
   - The client only has one IP address that can be used to reach the proxy.
   - The client is shared between many parties, such as when acting as a gateway or concentrator.
   - The proxied connections are often closed by the destination.
-This causes the client to initiate closure of the client<->proxy connection, leaving the client in a TIME-WAIT state for up to several minutes.
+This causes the client to initiate closure of the client<->proxy connection, leaving the client in a TIME-WAIT state for up to four minutes.

 ## Gateway Compatibility